 Things to do near Wat Yai Chai Mongkhon: Ferry Boat ride at Ayutthaya, Ayutthaya Historical Park, biking, Thailand Zoo

 7. Erawan National Park

-Settled at the peaks of the Tenasserim hills in Kanchanaburi province, makes Erawan National Park one of the famous national parks in Thailand.
+Settled at the peaks of the Tenasserim hills in Kanchanaburi province, makes Erawan National Park, one of the famous national parks in Thailand.
 Established in the year 1975, this was the 12th national park in this unitary state.
-The fascinating sight of the park is the Erawan Waterfalls which steals the attention of the visitors.
+The fascinating sights of the park is the Erawan Waterfalls which steals the attention of the visitors.
 The name of this 3-tiered waterfall came out from the three headed elephant in the Hindu mythology.
 Surrounded by the emerald green pond, this waterfall also gives a close insight to the wildlife and the adventurous trails which makes this a great location for families and adventurous travelers.

 Things to do in Erawan National Park: Visit to the Phra Tha Cave; Pha Tad Waterfall; Hiking Trails